Image

 Future Projects

 NFWF is engaged in consultation with the Mississippi Department of Environmental Quality, FWS and NOAA to identify priority conservation projects for consideration under the GEBF.
-Review of the 2023 cycle proposals is expected to begin in the spring of 2023.

 About the GEBF in Mississippi